NirantK/nirantk.github.io/content/writing/failresume.md

 I’ve organized my setbacks by year (starting with 2016), and what constitutes a “failure” (or _fail_) here is based solely on my own judgement.
 It’s important to not only list the failures, but also learn from them, so I will add reflections to some of them (in progress).

+# 2021
+- Never heard back from [Forethought.ai](https://forethought.ai/), [Coinbase](https://www.coinbase.com/).
+Had applied via the cold form on their websites.
+- Rejected by [Flowrite](https://flowrite.com/) because they could not afford me
+- Ghosted by [XFlowPay](https://xflowpay.com/) in mid-August
+- Ghosted by Google Recruiter in July

 # 2020
 - Rejected by UMass, UW, CMU Language Technolog, UCB MIMS, and bunch of other Grad school programs because of a bad recco
   - Lesson Learnt: Never trust an American